Disclosure: This post may contain affiliate links. Please see our privacy policy.

 😋 What to Do with Butternut Squash Zig Zags

-The ideas for butternut squash zig zag recipes are truly endless.
+The potential ideas for butternut squash zig zag recipes are truly endless.
 Season them with cinnamon sugar, Parmesan cheese, or Everything Bagel seasoning.

 Here are some sauce ideas for butternut squash zig zag pasta: